Events and Conferences

 A Call for Papers - DEADLINE IS MARCH 1ST!

 Saint Mary’s University

 This conference seeks to build on the work of the Harvard Symposium on North American Gaelic Literature held at Harvard University in October 2017.

-The conference organisers invite proposals for academic papers exploring the history and presence of the Gaelic languages in North America, documenting the stories and experiences of Irish, Scottish Gaelic, and Manx speakers, and tracing the languages’ cultural and literary footprints on this continent.
+The conference organisers invite proposals for academic papers (20 minutes in length) exploring the history and presence of the Gaelic languages in North America, documenting the stories and experiences of Irish, Scottish Gaelic, and Manx speakers, and tracing the languages’ cultural and literary footprints on this continent.

 We welcome proposals from established and emerging scholars, including graduate students.